Why wouldn’t you drive electric?

 Those who don't have access to off-road parking may feel it alienates them from home charging ports and don't feel brave enough having to rely on the public charging infrastructure.
 But the nation's charging network is growing to meet the demands of a higher rate of EVs on the road.

-Dedicated charging website zapmap states that at the end of February 2024, there were over 57,000 EV charging ports in the UK, across 32,500 different locations.
-This represents a whopping increase of 47% compared to the same month in 2023.
+Dedicated charging website zapmap states that at the end of February 2024, there were over 82,000 EV charging ports in the UK, across 40,000 different locations.
+The UK goverment has pledged to increase this number rapidly to 300,000 by 2030.

 Charging ports are separated into four speeds or power ratings: slow (3-7kW), fast (8-49kW), rapid (50-149kW) and ultra-rapid (<150kw).